wmbenedetto/turbine.js/README.md

 ### resets

-*[OBJECT] Contains functions or values used to reset query responses when rewinding a workflow*
+*[OBJECT] Functions or values used to reset query responses when rewinding a workflow*

 The `resets` object is a collection of key:value pairs.
 Each key is the name of a query that appears in your workflow; each corresponding value is either a function or a value to use when rewinding the workflow.